CopterExpress/clover/docs/en/jetson_nano.md

 ## Setting up

 Nvidia provides an SD card image with an operating system based on Ubuntu Linux 18.04 for Jetson Nano.
-This image is a good starting point for ROS and Clever installation.
+This image is a good starting point for ROS and Clover installation.

 ### Initial system setup